 PLANNING BOARD RULES

-The Rules of the Portland Planning Board are included as Attachment 2.
-Article VII.
-Deliberations, Voting Decisions includes the following pertaining to reconsideration:
+The Rules of the Portland Planning Board (which are attached as Attachment 2) provides as follows with regard to requests for reconsideration:

 Section 6.
 When a vote is completed it shall be in order for any member who voted in the majority, in the negative in a tie vote, or otherwise on the prevailing side, to move for reconsideration thereof at the same or at the next regular meeting but not afterwards; and when the motion for reconsideration is decided, that vote shall not be reconsidered.
 No motion to reconsider a vote completed at a previous meeting shall be in order for consideration at the next regular meeting unless an item to that effect is contained on the agenda for such regular meeting or unless four (4) members consent to such reconsideration.